 Headless CMS platforms

-As the headless approach grows in popularity, there are hundreds of headless content management systems available, from both established CMS providers like WordPress to newer disruptors like Sanity.
-Which platform is right for you and your organisation depends on your individual needs and your in-house capabilities or the capabilities and expertise of your external digital partner.
-Here’s a run-down of a handful of the most popular platforms.
+Which headless CMS platform is right for you and your organisation depends on your individual needs, your in-house capabilities and/or the capabilities and expertise of your external digital partner.
+Here’s a quick run-down of a handful of some of the most popular headless platforms.

 Headless WordPress